 And, just to give you a proper appreciation for the size that mushrooms can grow, the largest living organism on earth, is a 4 mile wide edible honey mushroom!

 Just as you shouldn’t get behind the wheel of a car without proper training/education, you should NEVER eat a mushroom (or anything else) that you’re not 100% sure you’ve correctly ID’d.
-This is a great way to die slowly and painfully.
+Doing so could result in extreme illness or a slow and painful death.

 Want to keep reading?
 Good!

 At Tyrant Farms, we’re currently growing oyster, shiitake, king stropharia, chicken of the woods, and blewit mushrooms, not to mention at least 15 native edible varieties we’ve enjoyed from our lawn and/or the woods behind our home that were here long before we were.

 DIY: How to Grow Shiitake Mushrooms

 - Two (2) recently cut *hardwood tree sections with bark still on.
-These should be 4-8 inches in diameter and 3-4 feet long (*thick barked hardwoods such as oaks & poplars are ideal).
+These should be 4-8 inches in diameter and 3-4 feet long.
+Thick barked hardwoods such as oaks & poplars are ideal.

 - High speed/power drill with a multi-purpose 5/16″ drill bit

-- Rubber mallet (or hammer but mallet is better) for tapping the mushroom plugs into the holes
+- Rubber mallet (or hammer but mallet is better) for tapping the mushroom plugs into the holes.

-- Old junk can for melting wax
+- Old junk can for melting your wax.

 - Camping stove or other heat source for melting wax in can.
-We just use our stove top and reheat the wax as necessary
+We just use our stove top and reheat the wax as necessary.

-- Small paint brush for applying wax
+- Small paint brush for applying wax.

-1. Cut Hardwood Tree Sections and Let Them Cure
+1. Cut Hardwood Tree Sections and Let Them “Cure”.

 2. Order Your Shiitake Mushroom Plugs